With the summer holidays well underway, and perhaps a little more time on your hands, you might be twiddling your thumbs.

 6. Ballpoint Art by Trent Morse

-Ballpoint Art is the first ever compendium of art made with ballpoint pens, compiled by New York City-based art critic, Trent Morse.
-The book charts the history of ballpoint art from the early 20th century when the pen was the tool of choice for modernist masters such as Cy Twombly and Lucio Fontana, and continues to showcase 30 contemporary artists, including Jake and Dinos Chapman, who each use this humble tool in a uniquely fascinating way.
-This is the perfect book for illustration and art students looking for inspiration.
+Ballpoint Art is the first-ever compendium of art made with ballpoint pens, compiled by New York City-based art critic, Trent Morse.
+The book charts the history of ballpoint art from the early 20th century when the pen was the tool of choice for modernist masters such as Cy Twombly and Lucio Fontana.
+It also showcases 30 contemporary artists, including Jake and Dinos Chapman, who each use this humble tool in a uniquely fascinating way.
+It is the perfect book for illustration and art students looking for inspiration.

 Priced at £15.56 | Buy the book